Propane: 91,502 BTU per Gallon - How Many BTUs are in a Gallon of Propane - BTU Value of Propane

 The easiest way to answer most of them is with a Propane conversion chart or table…

-In the propane BTU per gallon conversion, there are 91,502 BTU in 1 gallon of propane gas.
+In the propane BTU per gallon conversion, the BTU value of propane is 91,502 BTU in 1 gallon of propane gas.
 If you need to convert BTU to gallons of propane, you simply divide the entire BTU requirement by 91,502 BTU.

 For propane therms to gallons, there are 1.1 (propane) therms per gallon.
 Propane BTU per liter = 23,700 BTU per liter.